How long does it take a full-time student to complete the Social Work major?

 What are qualities of people who make good social workers?

 Strong intelligence, a compassionate, non-controlling orientation toward other people, good relationships skills, good judgment, and a stable, positive personality are all qualities that make a good social worker.
 This is the field for you if you connect with the primary mission of the social work profession, which according to the NASW Code of Ethics (2017), is to enhance human well-being and help meet the basic needs of all people, with particular attention to the needs and empowerment of people who are vulnerable, oppressed, and living in poverty.
 A historic and defining feature of social work is the profession’s dual focus on individual well-being in a social context and the well-being of society.
 Fundamental to social work is attention to the environmental forces that create, contribute to, and address problems in living.
 Social workers cannot allow their own personal problems, psychosocial distress, legal problems, substance abuse, or mental health difficulties to interfere with their professional judgment and performance or to jeopardize the best interests of people for whom they have a professional responsibility.
 A social work major is not a substitute for personal counseling or therapy.

 How do I declare a Social Work major at UNI?

-You may obtain an application form at the Department of Social Work Office, 235 Sabin, on UNI's campus.
+Complete the application form and submit it along with supporting documents stated on the application and a Declaration of Curriculum form to Ashley Rasmussem at email@example.com.
 After reviewing your application the Admissions Committee will either ask for an interview or send you a letter of admittance which will include the name of your advisor.

 Is there a GPA requirement for the Social Work major?
 To be accepted into the Social Work major, students must have a UNI and Cumulative GPA of 2.5 or better.